Bangladesh war crimes trial: Key accused

 They also say he was a successful minister known for his honesty and integrity.

-Salahuddin Quader Chowdhury - verdict awaited
+Salahuddin Quader Chowdhury - executed in November 2015

-His father was the Speaker of the National Assembly of undivided Pakistan in 1965 and campaigned for a united Pakistan.
+His father was the speaker of the National Assembly of undivided Pakistan in 1965 and campaigned for a united Pakistan.

 The assistant secretary-general of Jamaat-e-Islami was found guilty in May 2013 of masterminding what the prosecution described as one of the bloodiest single episodes in the independence war.